-Rome Italy – the eternal history, gladiator fights for survival, toga dressed emperors and their beautiful women, floating wine at parties, intrigues, fantastic architecture – all of these give me the tremendous, tingling feeling of awe.
-All of these are Rome the eternal city that was not built in one day.
+Rome, Italy – the eternal history, gladiator fights for survival, toga-dressed emperors and their beautiful women, floating wine at parties, intrigues, ancient architecture – all give me a tremendous, tingling feeling of awe.
+This is Rome, the eternal city not built in one day.

-BUT the wine and the food, the fountains, the churches and basilicas, the dazzling young vibe and football (soccer) is also Rome.
+But the wine, food, fountains, churches and basilicas, dazzling young vibe, and football (soccer) are also Rome.
 Add the new and the old with a beautiful climate, and you will have ROME as we know it today.

 So, when is the best time to visit Rome in Italy?
-We all assume that it is during the high season – summer months.
+We all assume it is during the high season – the summer months.
 But that would probably depend on many things.
-If you have fixed vacation time in summer than you have not much of choice, but to visit Rome during the summer.
-High season in Rome starts in May and lasts through August.
-Shoulder season is between cold and warm seasons and is usually from March to May and from September to December.
+If you have a fixed vacation time in summer, you have little choice but to visit Rome during the summer.
+The high season in Rome starts in May and lasts through August.
+The shoulder season is between cold and warm seasons, usually from March to May and September to December.
 The off-season for Rome is from December to March.
-It is so much easier to pick a quieter time to travel to Rome than for example Venice.
-You can read my article on how to avoid the largest crowds while in Venice because this place has hardly any low season.
+It is so much easier to pick a quieter time to travel to Rome than, for example, Venice.

 Visiting Rome in winter

-If you have flexibility regarding your vacation time you should consider visiting Rome during shoulder- or offseason.
-This rule will apply to many places, and not only Rome.
-Low and shoulder seasons are the seasons you will have the best chance to interact with the locals and the queues to the attractions are much shorter than during the high season.
+If you have flexible vacation time, you should consider visiting Rome during the shoulder- or off-season.
+This rule will apply to many places and not only to Rome.
+Low and shoulder seasons are the seasons you will have the best chance to interact with the locals, and the queues to the attractions are much shorter than during the high season.
 The weather can be rather good, and it is not as hot as during summer.
-There are some exceptions to the shoulder and off-seasons – Easter and Christmas.
-Rome has strong ties to Christianity and a very popular destination during Easter and Christmas.
-Especially Vatican City and St. Peters Basilica are crowded.
+There are some exceptions to the shoulder and off seasons, such as Easter and Christmas.
+Rome has strong ties to Christianity and is a popular destination during Easter and Christmas.
+The Vatican City and St. Peter’s Basilica are especially crowded.
 Easter is the most packed out of the two holidays.

 Rome in winter weather